gcr07/SemiAutomaticScanner/README.md

 # SemiAutomaticScanner🌍

-🤔<h4>It is designed to work on an android phone with the Termux emulator.This tries to automate the first steps of a recon fase in a pentest</h4>
+🤔<h4>It is designed to work on an android phone with the Termux emulator and also in Linux systems tested in Ubuntu and ParrotOS.
+This tries to automate the first steps of a recon phase in a pentest</h4>

  🔭The step that script follow are: